jcarlos-prieto/niliBOX/resources/API.md

 ### File subsystem
 The *File* subsystem provides functions to handle files.
 There are functions for standard handling (open, close, read, write) and also other functions focused on handling audio files (play, stop, etc.).

 The files handled by this subsystem must be stored in the special location for data.
+The *data* directory is placed in the home directory of ***niliBOX*** (not where the application is located).
+The location of the home directory depends on the operating system in this way:
+- Windows: `C:\Users\username\AppData\Roaming\nilibox\niliBOX\data`
+- Linux: `/home/username/.config/nilibox/niliBOX/data`
+- macOS: `/home/username/.config/nilibox.com/niliBOX/data`

 When a file is open, the *File* subsystem provides a File id which is used to perform the rest of operations.